-Peter Bibring is senior staff attorney at the ACLU of Southern California and director of police practices for the ACLU of California.
+Peter Bibring is senior counsel at the ACLU of Southern California.

-He joined the ACLU SoCal as a staff attorney in 2006.
+He joined the ACLU SoCal as a staff attorney in 2006 and worked as director of police practices until 2021.
 Peter works on a wide range of police-related issues, including race and bias in policing, gang injunctions, excessive force, search and seizure, police interference with First Amendment rights, national security, civilian oversight, and surveillance.

 Peter’s cases include Vasquez v.
 Rackauckas, a successful due process challenge to enforcement of a gang injunction in the city of Orange, California; Fazaga v.
 FBI, a challenge to the FBI’s surveillance of mosques in Orange County; Nee v.
 County of Los Angeles, a suit on behalf of photographers unlawfully detained for photographing in public; Gordon v.
 City of Moreno Valley, a challenge to racially-targeted, warrantless raids on African American barbershops; and Fitzgerald v.
 City of Los Angeles, a lawsuit targeting unlawful searches and detentions in L.A.’s Skid Row area.